 USA Science & Engineering Festival

-A large and exciting event to be held in the Walter E. Washington Convention Center in April 2020.
+A large and exciting event held in the Walter E. Washington Convention Center every two years.
 It also sponsors the X-STEM symposium each year for middle and high school students.
-The next event will take place on March 19, 2019.
+The next event will take place on April 25-26, 2020.

 Smithsonian Science Education Center